repository-service-tuf/repository-service-tuf/docs/source/devel/development.rst

 features don’t impact the entire RSTUF platform, such as performance, breaking/improving API contracts, user usage/deployment, etc.

-We recommend for this type of feature open a new issue in the :ref:`specific component <devel/development:Components Repositories>`.
+We recommend for this type of feature to open a new issue in the :ref:`specific component <devel/development:Components Repositories>`.

 RSTUF Feature